makersacademy/airport_challenge/README.md

 ```

 I used a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
 In my tests, I used a stub to override random weather to ensure consistent test behaviour.

-* Finally, please submit a pull request before Monday at 9am with your solution or partial solution.
-However much or little amount of code you wrote please please please submit a pull request before Monday at 9am.